niusj03/23summer/content/_index.md

 We will be hosting a group study on deep learning at each Thursday 19:30 - 21:00 pm in **Lecture 3, 302** (The first week will be at Wednesday 11:00 - 12:30 am in Business Hall 314).
 The online link for first seminar is [**TencentMeeting**](https://sustech.meeting.tencent.com/dm/8FKe79A6nA1k).
 The following online links are [**TencentMeeting**](https://sustech.meeting.tencent.com/dm/rzsV1UdvWHtp).

-**Notifcation: The venue for following seminars has been changed to Lecture 3, 302 owing to scheduling conflicts.**
+**Notification: The venue for following seminars has been changed to Lecture 3, 302 owing to scheduling conflicts.**

 ## Remarks